Prabhakarzx/Ruby-Bubble-Sort/README.md

 - Download or clone the repository's files
 - Run the code in your local ide
-- Additionally, You can go to https://repl.it and select language ruby, copy paste the meethod.
+- Additionally, You can go to https://repl.it and select language ruby, copy paste the method.

 ## Author